 Microsoft Dynamics GP Manufacturing: Controlling Manufacturing Production with Bill of Materials and Routing

-This post focuses on the controls you have with the concept of Bill of Materials (BOMs) and a Routing.
+This week focuses on the controls you have with the concept of Bill of Materials (BOMs) and a Routing.
 Each manufactured item can have multiples BOMs and multiple Routings giving you virtually unlimited adaptability in your manufacturing processes.
-If you missed Part 1 – Costing and Inventory Control or Part 2 – Controlling Inventory Quantities using Microsoft Dynamics GP Manufacturing, please read those before continuing to Part 3.
+If you missed Part 1 – Costing and Inventory Control or Part 2 – Controlling Inventory Quantities please read those before continuing to Part 3.

 If the item in Inventory is marked as Make or Make/Buy, Microsoft Dynamics GP Manufacturing requires a Bill of Materials (BOM) to associate the different components needed to manufacture the Item.
 These components can be either raw materials, subassemblies or even outsourced processing.